- Team Breakdown

 - each team member can feel responsible for the result

 - everyone can make constructive suggestions to improve the work of the project

 - that’s how a quick response to the problem occurs

 Measuring the effectiveness of content marketing strategy

 In our agency account manager sends a detailed report to the customer every month.
 The report contains data and recommendations from web analysts and SEO analysts.
 The report lists all the agency’s works carried out during the month, provides details and data, illustrating the development of the project and the current situation in general.
 Thus, the performance of the content marketing strategy is not something abstract.
-It can always be expressed in specific numbers.
+It can always result in specific numbers.
 Here is a sketch post talking about our TOP-5 content marketing metrics to track.

 To sum it up on content marketing team